International-Data-Spaces-Association/metadata-broker-open-core/README.md

 ### 4.3 Interacting With The IDS Metadata Broker
 The IDS Metadata Broker accepts and sends messages according to the IDS information model.
 This model uses the Resource Description Framework (RDF) to leverage the power of linked data.
 Many examples about representations of IDS concepts can be found at [https://github.com/International-Data-Spaces-Association/InformationModel/tree/develop/examples](https://github.com/International-Data-Spaces-Association/InformationModel/tree/develop/examples).

 The multipart endpoint of IDS Metadata Broker is “/infrastructure”.
-If the IDS Metadata Broker is running using docker-compose as mentioned earlier, an HTTP POST request can be sent to interact with it.
+If the IDS Metadata Broker is running using docker-compose as mentioned earlier, an HTTP POST or GET request can be sent to interact with it.
 We provide some example messages, illustrating all core functions of the IDS Metadata Broker in this  [postman collection](https://www.getpostman.com/collections/0a8f223c9141de195795).

 In addition to the multipart endpoint, the IDS Metadata Broker also serves a prototypical [IDS-REST](https://www.getpostman.com/collections/01d6bf596f67303c08ce) endpoint at “/catalog”.
 This endpoint will reach a non-prototype state soon after the final specification of the IDS-REST protocol.

 ## API Description